Monroe, Louisiana: Professional Sports

 Monroe was home to the Monroe Moccasins minor league hockey team in the Western Professional Hockey League from 1997 to 2001.
-The team will resume play in 2024.
+The team resumed play in 2024.
+Monroe is also now home to The Arena League team Monroe Greenheads which will start their season in May 2026.

+The revived team is a member of the Federal Prospects Hockey League.

 Media

 The Gannett owned News Star is the primary daily newspaper serving Monroe and area.

 Monroe is served by two African-American-owned weekly newspapers: the Monroe Free Press and the Monroe Dispatch.
 The Free Press was founded in 1969 by Roosevelt Wright, Jr., and The Dispatch was founded in 1975 by Irma and Frank Detiege.
 The Ouachita Citizen is a locally owned and operated weekly newspaper that was founded in 1924.
 It has all-local coverage of events in Ouachita Parish, including Monroe, West Monroe, Sterlington and Richwood.

 Television

 Monroe is the principal city of the Monroe media market for television.
 Both KNOE-TV and KTVE offer a full range of network and local daily news programming.

 Radio

 Monroe is served by local radio station KJLO, and KMVX, that also broad KMLB AM 540.